MYSTERY SCIENCE THEATER 3000

 • In between segments one and two, in a jump cut between two scenes in the movie, it looks like they stopped tape and then restarted it.
 Servo is suddenly off his chair and Joel says “Whoa!
 Turbulence!”

-• That’s make-up lady Faye Burkholder doing the sexy Gypsy voice in Segment 2.
+• That’s make-up lady Faye Burkholder doing the sexy Gypsy voice and some puppetry in segment 2.

-• As Joe notes, we get the very first letters to the show and the first mention of Cambot’s “stillstore” feature.
-Stillstore, at this point, appears to be a piece of carboard and some masking tape.
+• Firsts: Crow mentions ram chips,” the Mads mention “pushing the button, “we get the very first reading of letters to the show and the first mention of Cambot’s “stillstore” function, which, at this point, appears to be a piece of cardboard and some masking tape.

 Movie: (1968 TV series; 1987 compilation movie) A top secret organization, called Mighty Jack, makes use of a giant submarine, called Mighty Jack, to battle terrorist organization Q.